-Each teacher has a responsibility to assess children, record attainment and report to appropriate parties.
-Parents and pupils are encouraged to use School Planners daily to record work set and monitor progress.
+Each teacher has a responsibility to assess children, record attainment and report to appropriate parties, regarding work set and monitor the children's progress.

 Our policy is to be pro-active in alerting parents to any concerns and advising them of any interventions being made.
 If it is felt advisable to monitor individual progress (in achievement, attitude, organisation etc.) the Form teacher will design an appropriate individual chart for completion over a prescribed period of time and liaise directly with parents.
 Where there is continued cause for concern a pupil may be referred to the SENDCo for diagnostic assessment.